cartalyst/platform-pages/README.md

 Bug reports, proposals, and pull requests can be submitted by following our [Contribution Guide](CONTRIBUTING.md)

-##Contribution & Protocols
+## Contribution & Protocols

 - [Contribution Guide](CONTRIBUTING.md)

-##License
+## License

-This software is released under the [BSD-3-Clause](LICENSE) License.
+This software is released under the [Cartalyst PSL](LICENSE) License.

-© 2012-2015 Cartalyst LLC, All rights reserved.
+© 2011-2015 Cartalyst LLC, All rights reserved.